Dead Man Walking (book): Name

 The title of the book comes from a once-traditional phrase in American prisons to designate men who had been sentenced to death.
 They were held on what was known as death row and were deprived of most social contact and barred from work or participation in prison programs.
-Prior to the 1960s, when guards would lead a condemned man down the prison hallway, they would call out, "Dead man walking!
+Before the 1960s, when guards would lead a condemned man down the prison hallway, they would call out, "Dead man walking!
 Dead man walking here!"
-The origin of the phrase is unknown.
+The origin of the phrase is unknown, although it may come from the title of an 1890 poem by Thomas Hardy about a person who turns into a corpse even when apparently alive.
 It may have been to warn other staff or prisoners to let them know that they should be on their guard since a death row prisoner has nothing to lose and could be violent.
 It may also have been a kind of honorific declamation, to let other prisoners know that they should move out of the way, death row prisoners being seen as an elite within the prison system.
 Alternatively, the call may have been a stigma attached to the condemned man, to remind others within earshot not to touch him to avoid catching his bad luck.
 In any case, its symbolism is clear: the condemned prisoner, in the eyes of the law, was dead already.

+Reception

+The Washington Post said that the book "presents a profound argument against capital punishment.
+It never minimizes what criminals have done in the past but by emphasizing that they, too, remain children of God, challenges America to prevent more victims in the future," predicting that it "is destined to become the most influential anti–capital punishment statement since Albert Camus wrote 'Reflections on the Guillotine' in 1957."

 Adaptations

 Film

 In 1995, a film based on the book was made, starring Susan Sarandon and Sean Penn.
+The film was a critical and commercial success, and Sarandon won the Academy Award for Best Actress for her performance.

 Opera

 The book was adapted as an opera of the same name, composed by Jake Heggie with a libretto by playwright Terrence McNally.
 It premiered at the San Francisco Opera in October 2000.
 The international premiere of the opera was in August 2003, in Adelaide.
 It has been produced in several other cities, including by the Union Avenue Opera in St. Louis, Missouri.
 In November 2019, Lyric Opera of Chicago presented their premiere of the opera.
+It premiered at the Metropolitan Opera in September 2023.